LucasJMO/E6Plus/classes/Pyrokineticist.md

 **Fire Weapon**(Su): A pyrokineticist gains the ability to fashion a melee weapon of fire from unstable ectoplasm as a move-equivalent action.
 She takes no damage from the weapon she creates, and if she releases her hold, it immediately dissipates.
 A fire weapon can be broken (it has hardness 10 and 10 hit points); however, a pyrokineticist can simply create another on her next move action.

 A weapon manifested in this way is treated as a normal weapon of its size and type, except that at 4th level it deals an additional 1d8 points of fire damage to a target it strikes, and at 6th level this additional damage increases to 2d8.
-This additional fire damage is only applied to the first successful melee attack a pyrokineticist makes each round, and is not multiplied if the pyrokineticist scores a critical hit with their flame weapon.
+This additional fire damage is only applied to the first successful melee attack a pyrokineticist makes each turn, and is not multiplied if the pyrokineticist scores a critical hit with their flame weapon.

 A pyrokineticist can dual wield a fire weapon and a normal weapon, however a fire weapon cannot be treated as an off-hand weapon.
 A fire weapon is treated as a magical weapon for the purpose of overcoming damage reduction.